 Enhance Your Resume

-On a practical level, in this competitive economy, you’ll return home with experience many employers find desirable.
-We’re living in a multicultural world and living in another country means you have a deeper understanding of another culture.
+In this competitive economy, you’ll return home with experience many employers find desirable.
+We’re living in a multicultural world; having experiences in another country means you have a deeper understanding of another culture.
 You’ll have proven yourself to be adaptable by working in a different environment.
 Teaching English overseas shows that you’re open-minded and brave enough to be willing to try living in a foreign country, not just traveling and moving around from place to place.
 You’ve made a commitment to understanding this new land you’ve chosen.

 Learn a New Language

-Plus, you may have picked up some language skills which are increasingly in demand in many jobs and positions.
-You may have struggled learning how to cope with shopping, cooking, and dealing with bureaucracy in a country where these everyday things maybe seemed complicated in the beginning.
+You may have picked up some language skills which are increasingly in demand in many jobs and positions.
+You may have also struggled learning how to cope with shopping, cooking, and dealing with bureaucracy in a country where these everyday things maybe seemed complicated in the beginning.
 You can be proud of the simplest of actions like putting together a meal for friends or opening a bank account.
-That you have accomplished managing all these tasks show your independence and maturity.
-You are a true citizen of the world.
+Managing all these tasks show your independence and maturity – you are a true citizen of the world!

 Save Money and Pay off Loans

-Depending on the country where you were teaching, you may have even saved money to help defray the costs of your college loans.
-Most likely you will have lived in a country where health care is included in a work contract.
+Depending on the country where you were teaching, you may have saved money to help defray the costs of your college loans.
+Most likely, you lived in a country where health care was included in a work contract.
 There may be additional benefits like paid holidays and even housing.
-These are all conditions that may not come so easily at home so you can enjoy that bit of security as well as the additional savings they offer.

 Travel and Learn About a New Culture